AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Harmony within Everything

 As a sentinel, you know how to find peace and be able to concentrate on the world around you and on bettering yourself.
 During a short rest, you recover additional hit points equal to your sentinel level.
 In addition, you gain temporary hit points equal to your sentinel level whenever you finish a short or long rest.
-Furthermore, when a breakage level would apply to your unarmed strikes or natural armor, make a flat check with a DC equal to 11 - your sentinel level.
+Furthermore, when a breakage level would apply to your unarmed strikes, make a flat check with a DC equal to 11 - your sentinel level.
 If you succeed, the breakage level doesn't apply.

 ### Inner Focus